 - Complete a 4-year Major/Minor Plan

-- Compose an essay (Read the instructions carefully!)
+- Compose an essay to support your participation in that program (Read the instructions carefully!)

 - Select 2 faculty members who've taught you in class to complete an online recommendation for you

 - Complete online credit approval requests for 4-5 courses you hope to take abroad and for 2-3 alternate courses